MattArnold/toarms.games.github.io/contact.md

 <p><span class="blood">This form does not go to the creator of To Arms!!</span> This contacts Nemo Rathwald, the administrator of this fan info site.</p>

-<p>Please <span class="">do not contact this fan site about the Acolyte bug in today's release.</span> You would need to contact the creator of To Arms!!</p>
+<p>Please <span class="blood">do not contact this fan site about the Acolyte bug in today's release.</span> You would need to contact the creator of To Arms!!</p>

 <h2>Your Email: <input type="email" tabindex="1" max-length="70" name="emailAddress" required /></h2>